The Debt (2010 film): Plot

-In 1997, Rachel is honoured by her daughter Sarah during a release party in Tel Aviv for Sarah's book, based on the account Rachel, Stefan, and David gave of the events in 1965.
+In 1997, Rachel Singer is honoured by her daughter Sarah during a release party in Tel Aviv for Sarah's book, based on the account Rachel, Stefan, and David gave of the events in 1965.
 Concurrently, David is escorted from his apartment by an Israeli government agent for a debriefing.
-David recognises Stefan waiting in another vehicle and unable to face their lie, he commits suicide by stepping in front of an oncoming truck.
+David recognises Stefan waiting in another vehicle and, unable to face their lie, he commits suicide by stepping in front of an oncoming truck.

-In 1965, young Mossad agent Rachel Singer on her first field assignment, arrives in East Berlin to meet with more experienced agents David Peretz and Stefan Gold.
+In 1965, Rachel, a young Mossad agent on her first field assignment, arrives in East Berlin to meet with more experienced agents David Peretz and Stefan Gold.
 Their mission is to capture Nazi war criminal Dieter Vogel, infamously known as "The Surgeon of Birkenau" for his medical experiments on Jews during World War II, and bring him to justice in Israel.
 Rachel and David present themselves as a married couple from Argentina, and Rachel becomes a patient at Vogel's obstetrics and gynaecology clinic.

-Rachel plans to have a gynaecological exam at Vogel's clinic.
-To present herself as a married woman who recently had intercourse, she wants to sleep with David but does not explain why.
+Rachel plans to have a gynaecological examination at Vogel's clinic.
+To present herself as a married woman who has recently had intercourse, she wants to sleep with David but does not explain why.
 Although the two have feelings for each other, David resists her overture.
 Instead, she sleeps with Stefan.

 At the appointment and during an uncomfortable pelvic exam, Rachel injects Vogel with a sedative and convinces the nurse to believe that he has suffered a heart attack.
-Stefan and David arrive dressed as paramedics and take off with the unconscious Vogel in an ambulance.
+Stefan and David arrive dressed as paramedics and leave with the unconscious Vogel in an ambulance.
 They attempt to leave by train, but Vogel awakens and sounds the horn of the van where he is being held, alerting guards to their presence.
 When gunfire erupts, David saves the compromised Rachel.
 The Mossad agents have no choice but to bring Vogel to their apartment and plan a new extraction.

 David and Stefan take turns monitoring and feeding Vogel while leaving him chained to the wall heater.
 During his shift, David becomes violently enraged by Vogel's Nazi view that Jews have many weaknesses, such as selfishness, making them easily subdued.
 David smashes a bowl over Vogel's head and starts repeatedly beating him.
 Rachel runs in and tries to stop him but David unknowingly hits her while still hitting Vogel.
 David is finally restrained and pulled out of the room by Stefan.